Looking for evidence-based sleep tips?

 These articles review the latest relevant research in anthropology, brain science, sleep science, and pediatrics.

 Below I provide (1) a brief introduction to the anthropology of sleep, and (2) an overview of the articles in this collection.

 1. The anthropology of sleep

-Most of the sleep tips you’ll find in Western parenting books and magazines are based on cultural assumptions about what constitutes good sleep.
-In many Western countries, people are expected to
+What's the right way to doze?
+Many of the sleep tips you find in popular books and magazines are based on cultural assumptions about what constitutes good sleep.
+For instance, in some Western countries, people are expected to

-If you’re struggling with sleep problems--and trying to evaluate popular sleep tips for coping--it may be helpful to keep these ancestral sleep patterns in mind:
+If you’re struggling with sleep problems--and trying to evaluate popular sleep advice--it's helpful to consider sleep in biological and cross-cultural perspective.

-• Without modern technologies to protect them, our ancestors’ most pressing sleep problem was getting through the night without being attacked by predators or intruders.
-People who “slept like logs” or who were unfazed by mysterious night noises would have been less likely to survive and pass on their genes.
+People who slept "like logs" or who were unfazed by mysterious night noises would have been less likely to survive and pass on their genes.
 People who slept alone--without the benefit of multiple eyes and ears to help keep watch--would have been at a similar disadvantage.
 Seeking safety in numbers, our ancestors slept in groups.

 Implications for you and your family

 Does this mean we must live like Pleistocene hunter-gatherers to sleep well?
 No. But it should make us question the cultural practices and sleep tips that depart radically from the ancestral pattern.
 And it offers some helpful insights for solving child sleep problems.